 Toronto Island Park may not be what comes to mind when you think of Toronto, which is exactly why you should visit.
-Take the ferry to reach the park, which encompasses the islands that lie just off the mainland.
-Here you'll encounter a significant contrast from the city: no motor vehicles!
-Experience the outdoors by utilizing such quaint amenities as a boardwalk and bicycle rentals.
-Be sure to visit Centreville Amusement Park , which is patterned after the style of those from the late 19th and early 20th centuries.
+Take the ferry to reach the park, which contains the islands that lie just off the mainland.
+Right away, you'll find a significant difference from the city: no motor vehicles!
+Experience the outdoors with such quaint amenities as a boardwalk and bicycle rentals.
+Visit Centreville Amusement Park , patterned after the style of parks from the late 19th and early 20th centuries.
 Nostalgic charm surrounds this park; enjoy an antique Ferris wheel, a carousel that is some 100 years old, a train ride, swan boats and pony rides.

 See all the AAA recommended

 Metropolitan Hotel/Metropolitan Hotel

 RestaurantsOur favorites include some of this destination's best restaurants—from fine dining to simple fare.